SNmcdarby1/Xascapade-Safari-tours/README.md

-# Trav-Exppo
+# Xascapade Travel
-A leisure travel platform for safaris
+A leisure travel platform for safaris bookings in Kenya

-# xascapadetravel

 It is a holiday booking platform-MS2 project

 ### Table of Content

 1. Who are we
+ - We are a privately owned travel gaency company that does personalised safari travel packages in Kenya.

-- Project Strategy and Intent
+- Project Strategy and Intent is to personalise the tours according to the clients desires.
-- Guiding Principles
-- Functionality and Subjectibility
+- Guiding Principles is the brand to connect with the communities back in Kenya in both historical and cultural values.
+- Functionality and Subjectibility is to bring the feeling for clarity of the safaris in Kenya that will satisfy the need of the customer.

 2 Approach

-- Research
+- Properties
+ * Linear properties
+ * The ease in and ease out of the pages to be visible and easy to navigate through the pages and to have a smoth transition in and ou of the pages.
 - Objectives
+ * An experienced mapping .  * Collabotration packed with data
+                             * Time intense
+                             * Reliable data
+                             *
-- Purpose
+- Approaches
+ * Researching the travel platfrms
+ * Updating the products
+ * Share and innovation
 - Value
+* current designs
+* Typography
+*

 3 UX